Skip to main content

 How Do I Get More Leverage On My Deal?

 Want to keep your customer at the negotiation table a little longer?
+The key lies in how you leverage commitment in a deal.

 For more Hacks, check out our YouTube page.